W427697/Discord-/docs-v2/content/guides/manual-setup.md

 :::

 ## About this guide
 In this guide, we are trying to set up Storybook for your project, but every project is different.
-We've tried to write this guide in such a way it's framework-agnotic.
+We've tried to write this guide in such a way it's framework-agnostic.
 Whenever you see `{framework}` in our examples or code, replace it with your [framework/app](/guides/understanding/#app-5) of choice.

-Storybook has its own Webpack setup and a dev server, and we've tried to make it similar in setup to your prefered framework's CLI / default setup.
+Storybook has its own Webpack setup and a dev server, and we've tried to make it similar in setup to your preferred framework's CLI / default setup.
 Such as [Create React App](https://github.com/facebookincubator/create-react-app) for react projects and the [Vue CLI](https://github.com/vuejs/vue-cli) for Vue projects, but also allows you to configure as you want.

 ## Add storybook dependencies